IllusiveAldebaran/cse15l-lab-reports/lab-report-1-week1.md

     Anyways, we will secure copy this user and place the contents of this file in our remote computer.
 We use scp again but this time place it in "~/.ssh/authorized_keys".
 Since we're just allowing only one user we can just place 'id_rsa' into '.ssh/' directory and rename it to 'authorized_keys'.

  ### 6) Optimize, configure.
 We are the linux user.

     It is our destiny.
 We optimize and configure.
 We tweak to our needs and wants.
 We are the linux user.

+    TWEAK IT.
+TWEAK IT.
+    CHANGE THE RC HAHAHAHAHA.